 Conclusion

-Whatever you decide, know that help and support are available.
+Whatever you decide, know that help and support from mental health professionals are available.
 Consider a couple of different opinions during your process of evaluation.
 It would be helpful to seek counseling as a family to formulate a holistic treatment plan for all involved.

-It is worth noting, most consultants do receive a commission from some of these wilderness therapy programs and therefore, may not be the most objective advisers.
+It is worth noting, most consultants do receive a commission from some of these therapeutic wilderness programs and therefore, may not be the most objective advisers.

 Talk to a variety of experts for guidance including the school psychologist, your pediatrician, and your local non-profit at-risk teen resource.
 Though you may feel time is of the essence, and you may feel pressured to make a decision, take as much time as you can to make the best decision for you and your child.